Skip to content

 • Rust 1.85+

-• At least one agent CLI on your PATH (claude, codex, or similar)
+• At least one supported agent CLI such as claude, codex, or kiro

 cargo install kanban-md --locked